nikolapesevic/trackonverter/README.md

 Trackonverter depends on [ffmpeg](https://ffmpeg.org/) to handle audio conversion.
 Make sure ffmpeg is installed and accessible in your system's PATH.
 You will be prompted to manually download and install ffmpeg if it is not found.

 ### 1. Download and Run
-If you just want to use the app, download the latest release from the [Releases](https://github.com/nikolapesevic/trackonverter/releases) page and run the program for Windows/MacOS.
+If you just want to use the app, download the latest release from the [Releases](https://github.com/nikolapesevic/trackonverter/releases) page:

+**Windows**: Download `trackonverter-windows.exe` and double-click to run.

+**macOS**: Download `trackonverter-macos.zip`, extract it, and double-click `Trackonverter.app` to run.
+- On first run, macOS may show a security warning.
+Go to System Preferences → Security & Privacy and click "Open Anyway"

 ### 2. Track Selection
 There is a plethora of ways you can run Trackonverter on a specific folder: